What is the Cheapest Shipping Option?

 Ask Questions

-I’ve found it can be beneficial to ask the rep at the shipping company what the cheapest shipping option is.
+I’ve found it beneficial to ask the shipping company rep for the cheapest shipping option.

 These folks typically don’t work on commission, so they’re happy to help you ship items for cheaper.

-They may have money-saving ideas that aren’t clearly advertised on a shipping company’s website.
+They may have money-saving ideas not advertised on a shipping company’s website.

 Therefore, check all options before mailing your package.
 The post office, for instance, has a computer system that will show you all shipping options before you choose.